Choose Your Simulator Wisely: A Review on Open-source Simulators for Autonomous Driving: Critical Issues and Improve Suggestions

+The key to enhancing the fidelity of dynamic object movements is to refine behavior modeling with realistic random events \cite{schwarting2018planning, bhattacharyya2021hybrid}.
+Lee et al. proposed to treat the modeling process as a trajectory prediction task, leveraging Graphical Neural Networks (GNN) to learn patterns from real-world datasets \cite{lee2019joint}. \cite{kumar2021interaction} followed this idea and implemented TrafficGraphNet, which is capable of temporal interactions in a sparse traffic scenario.
+Similarly, VectorNet and InterSim employ deeper and customized NN to extract motion patterns from datasets \cite{gao2020vectornet, sun2022intersim}.

+To alleviate a dependency on an initial dataset, researchers have explored the concept of adversarial to interaction generation.
+RouteGAN applied GAN to produce styled behavior for individual vehicles \cite{yin2021diverse}.
+Soon, the researchers realized that inverse Reinforcement Learning (RL) structure could adopt a similar idea while better fitting in the time-sequential decision-making \cite{shiroshita2020behaviorally}.
+A deep deterministic policy gradient was tried to introduce complexity in lane-changing scenarios \cite{chen2021adversarial}.
+Trajgen pointed out that the combination of trajectory prediction guarantees fidelity, while the RL method adds flexibility to achieve a realistic and diverse trajectory output \cite{zhang2022trajgen}.

-Moreover, open-source simulators should offer an interface for users to customize traffic participants.
-By equipping simulators with a dependable traffic event detector and a framework to tailor behavior models, the creativity of the open-source community can facilitate realizing more interactive traffic participant controllers through collaborative contributions.
+Generating interactive traffic participants remains a prevalent research topic \cite{ding2023survey}.
+The researchers are developing various architectures to elevate the sophistication and realism of the generated behaviors.
+In this context, empowering open-source simulators to provide a user-friendly interface for customizing traffic participants could prove beneficial.
+By equipping simulators with a reliable traffic event detector and a framework for tailoring behavior models, the research community can facilitate realizing more interactive traffic participant controllers through collaborative contributions.